xiaoxiaomiao323/MSA/README.md

 ## Acknowledgments
-This study is partially supported by JST, PRESTO Grant Number JPMJPR23P9, Japan and SIT-ICT Academic Discretionary Fund.
+This study is partially supported by JST, PRESTO Grant Number JPMJPR23P9, Japan, SIT-ICT Academic Discretionary Fund, and Ministry of Education, Singapore, under its Academic Research Tier 1 (R-R13-A405-0005) and its SIT's Ignition grant (STEM) (R-IE3-A405-0005)
 ## License

 The `anon/adapted_from_facebookreaserch` subfolder has [Attribution-NonCommercial 4.0 International License](https://github.com/xiaoxiaomiao323/MSA/blob/main/anon/adapted_from_facebookresearch/LICENSE).
 The `anon/adapted_from_speechbrain` subfolder has [Apache License](https://github.com/xiaoxiaomiao323/MSA/blob/main/anon/adapted_from_speechbrain/LICENSE).
 They were created by the [facebookreasearch](https://github.com/facebookresearch/speech-resynthesis/blob/main) and [speechbrain](https://github.com/speechbrain/speechbrain) orgnization, respectively.
 The `anon/scripts` and `anon